Azure-Samples/real-time-transcription-simple/README.md

 ### Prerequisites

 This repository is used to build the application on a personal computer or on GitHub Codespaces.
-It uses a devcontaier.
+It uses a [Devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).

 You need to have the following on your personal computer (PC, Mac or Linux):